 Note that although most nonce words come in and out of use very quickly, some nonce words catch on and become everyday words.
 For example, Lewis Carroll coined the word chortle, a blend of chuckle and snort, for the poem Jabberwocky in the book Through the Looking-Glass and What Alice Found There; unlike most nonce words, however, chortle has gained acceptance as a legitimate blended word.

-Borrowing is the word formation process in which a word from one language is borrowed directly into another language.
+Loanwords are the word formation process in which a word from one language is borrowed directly into another language.
 For example, the following common English words are borrowed from foreign languages:

 - algebra – Arabic

 - cherub – Hebrew

 - chow mein – Chinese

 - kielbasa – Polish

 - murder – French

 - paprika – Hungarian